Algebraic Methods and Computational Strategies for Pseudoinverse-Based MR Image Reconstruction (Pinv-Recon): Correction Examples

+Figure~\ref{fig:supp_b0} shows two examples of including $B_0$ correction in the Pinv-Recon encoding matrix, compared to $B_0$ with Multifrequency Interpolation (MFI) \cite{manMultifrequencyInterpolationFast1997}.
+Figure~\ref{fig:supp_b0}a shows $B_0$ correction in a Shepp-Logan simulation, a structured resolution phantom and in vivo a human brain scan at the proton frequency.
+The off-resonance maps are shown in column 1, the distorted images are shown in column 2.
+By incorporating the $B_0$ maps into Pinv-Recon and into an MFI correction for the image obtained through gridding reconstruction, the blurring effects can be ameliorated, recovering images close to the reference image.
+Pinv-Recon results in lower MSE, higher PSNR, and higher SSIM than MFI for all of the matrix sizes (Table~\ref{table:phantom_B0}).

+Figure~\ref{fig:supp_b0}b shows low resolution 2D spiral hyperpolarized Xenon-129 lung dataset, which had a longer readout time.
+Off-resonance blurring can be observed in the original image.
+Using gridding reconstruction with MFI correction and using Pinv-Recon with embedded $B_0$ encoding improved image quality, but Pinv-Recon sharpens the image to a greater extent.

-For the 2D spiral dataset, the sequence parameters used were maximum gradient amplitude = 30 mT/m; slew rate = 120 T/m/s; FOV = 240$\times$240 mm; bandwidth = 250 kHz.
-Acquisition parameters: Flip Angle = 30$^\circ$; TR = minimum TR; Slice thickness = 3mm.
+The acquisition details for the proton dataset were maximum gradient amplitude = 30 mT/m; slew rate = 120 T/m/s; FOV = 240$\times$240 mm; bandwidth = 250 kHz.
+Acquisition parameters: Flip Angle = 30$^\circ$; TR = minimum TR; Slice thickness = 3mm).
 The matrix 48 four-arm spiral was repeated at five different TEs ([0,1,2,5,10]ms) to iteratively fit for a $B_0$ map using the MEDI toolbox.
 The phantom was imaged in a 3T GE Premier scanner and using a 5-channel flexible AIR coil (GE HealthCare, WI).
 The healthy volunteer (Male; Age 30) was scanned in the same scanner using a 16-channel receive-only headcoil (GE HealthCare, WI), using the same single-arm MTX96 spiral and the four-arm MTX 48 spiral.

-For the 3D stack-of-stars dataset, the acquisition parameters were FOV=40.0$\times$40.0$\times$31.68cm, resolution=1.25$\times$1.25$\times$2.2mm, TE/TR=1.488/3.276ms, FA=12$^{\circ}$, BW=$\pm$62.5kHz, interleaved fat suppression, resulting in a scan time of 5 min 58 sec.